Sarah Holley Community Award (2011 – 2020)

 Sara Holley, who was well known and respected to many for her love of the community, unexpectedly passed away.
 Over many years she played a key part in many community projects, including our first Party in the Park festival in 2009.
 As a Peasedown native, Sara loved our village immensely and always wanted the very best for it, and for those that live here.

 Those that had the pleasure of knowing Sara will have many happy memories that they’ll cherish forever.
 She’s missed by everyone who had the opportunity to meet her, and those who are active in the community can continue to make the village she loved a better place.

-To remember Sara, the Party in the Park Management Committee, in conjunction with her family, introduced the new Sara Holley Community Award in 2011.
-The award is always presented at the annual Party in the Park festival.
-The recipient is selected by Sara’s family.
+To remember Sara, the Party in the Park Management Committee, in conjunction with her family, introduced the Sara Holley Community Award in 2011.
+The award was run each year between 2011 – 2020 and presented annually at the village festival.

 Dedicated to supporting young people, he has trained over 400 youngsters at Peasedown Albion FC, helping them to gain new skills and talents.

 Awarded for her work with the Somer Valley Foodbank.
 Over 4,000 people in need of emergency food parcels have been fed by Joy.

 As a former Chair of the Friends of Peasedown St John Primary School, and current leader of the local Brownie and Guide groups, Nina’s voluntary work spans more than 30 years.